CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 For more information on these techniques, review this [Harvard Business Review](https://hbr.org/2015/01/how-to-handle-difficult-conversations-at-work) article.

-## What makes the conversations difficult?
+## What makes the conversation difficult?

 In most cases, the conversation will be difficult because the parties involved are not in agreement about the subject matter.
 One of the best tools you can have to deal with disagreement is empathy.
 Here is a framework for analyzing the drivers for the difficult conversation: